 Unlike the Stingray, the Manta Ray does not have a venomous spine and is, therefore, not dangerous to swimmers or divers.
 The Manta tends to swim in an oval-like pattern while feeding so all you have to do is move slowly in the water while they glide past you.

-4. Visit to a Private Island
+4. Spend the Day at a Private Island

 Only second to swimming with a whale shark, a day visit to a private island is one of my favorite excursions in the Maldives.
 Could there be anything better than escaping to your own deserted island for an entire day?